OceanGate: 2009–2013: Founding and acquisition of Antipodes

 Catalina Island was the first location of OceanGate's tourist expeditions.

 OceanGate was initiated by Guillermo Söhnlein and Stockton Rush in Seattle in 2009.
 According to Söhnlein, the company was founded with the intention of creating a small fleet of 5-person commercial submersibles that could be leased by any organization or group of individuals.
 In 2023 he told Sky News, "The whole intent was to create a small fleet of work submersibles.
 And in that way, as our tagline was in the early days, 'Open the oceans for all of humanity'."

 The company's first submersible was Antipodes, a used 5-person vessel with a steel hull.
 Between 2010 and 2013 the company performed an estimated 130 dives with Antipodes.
 The company's business model involved renting out its submersible to researchers, and taking tourists—whom the company referred to as "citizen scientists"—on underwater excursions.
 Söhnlein estimated in 2012 that passengers typically paid between $7,500 and $40,000 per person, depending on the excursion.

 OceanGate's first tourist excursion was conducted in 2010 when the company began transporting paying customers.
 The company took tourist groups to Catalina Island off the coast of California.
 To improve the experience, the company began bringing expert guides aboard the dives.
 According to Rush, "People would ask me about a fish, and I wouldn't know anything about it."
 The company first included marine biologists as expert guides and, according to Rush, "The difference was night and day.
 Their excitement permeated the sub."

-In 2010 OceanGate worked with the University of Washington for the first time.
+In 2010, OceanGate worked with the University of Washington for the first time.
 The university utilized Antipodes to perform trials of novel sonar equipment and robotic arms.
 The following year, Antipodes was used to survey and map the wreckage of the SS Governor, a ship that had sunk in Puget Sound in 1921.

-In 2012 and 2013 OceanGate operated for a year in Miami, Florida.
+In 2012 and 2013, OceanGate operated for a year in Miami, Florida.
 Collaborating with Miami-Dade Artificial Reefs Program, researchers aboard Antipodes investigated the spread of lionfish.

 2013–2016: Construction of Cyclops and Söhnlein's departure

 In 2013, the company began to design its own submersibles with unique designs that were allegedly cost effective.
 Söhnlein quit the company that same year, saying that OceanGate had transitioned from its initial phase to Rush's specialty of engineering.
 Söhnlein retained a minority stake.

 OceanGate worked on the design of its first custom-built submersible Cyclops, later named Cyclops 1, in collaboration with the University of Washington and Boeing.
-The hull was planned to be a carbon fiber hull, but OceanGate instead acquired a 12-year-old vessel Lula from a company in Azores.
+The hull was planned to be a carbon fiber hull, but OceanGate instead acquired a 12-year-old vessel, Lula, from a company in the Azores.
 It extracted the cylindrical steel hull of the Lula and used it to create Cyclops 1.
 Cyclops was unveiled in 2015.
 The same year, the company relocated its headquarters to the Port of Everett's Waterfront Center office space in Everett, Washington.